General Veterinary Medicine

 Putting Annapolis MD Area Pets on the Road to Recovery

-When a pet is sick or injured, it will often try to hide its symptoms because it’s dangerous to show weakness in the wild.
+When a pet is sick or injured, it will instinctively try to hide its symptoms from other animals and people.
 That’s why at Bay Country Veterinary Hospital, our skilled pet care staff is careful to note subtle clues that might otherwise go unnoticed.
 In addition, our veterinarians take the time to carefully listen to pet owners’ observations about changes in appearance or behavior, as these can provide valuable clues about the patient’s condition.

 Below are some of the questions you may be asked about your pet: